Rebuking China, Taiwan Votes To Reelect President Tsai Ing-wen

 Hong Kongers peppered political rallies in support of Tsai throughout the week, eager to witness direct democracy.

-"This is only the country with a Chinese community that enjoy real democracy and real freedom," said Samantha Lu, another Hong Kong resident in Taipei for the vote.
+"This is only the country with a Chinese community that enjoy real democracy and real freedom," said Samantha Lu, another Hong Kong resident who was in Taipei for the vote.
 "Once you lose your freedom, it's not easy to get it back."